 - a.
 We have a simple code of conduct which is displayed in all classrooms.
-All teachers set their behaviour expectations at the start of the year and reinforce them regularly.
-All students are reminded regularly about behaviour in assemblies, by daily interactions with tutors, teachers and the pastoral welfare team. - b.
-Staff are expected to manage behaviour in such a way as to deescalate where possible and to build positive working relationships with students.
-This will include carefully planned, challenging and engaging lessons, showing that students work is valued, modelling and rewarding positive behaviour as well as following up on poor behaviour in an appropriate and timely manner. - c.
+All teachers set their behaviour expectations at the start of the year and reinforce them regularly. - b.
+We ensure that correct behaviour is modelled and taught throughout a student's time at the school through our Behaviour Curriculum.
+All students are reminded regularly about behaviour in assemblies, through termly Behaviour Curriculum sessions and daily interactions with tutors, teachers and the pastoral welfare team. - c.
 We expect good behaviour as a norm at Borden and often recognise it through, - i. praise (given directly or via tutor/teacher) - ii. contacting home to give praise - iii. positive feedback in books and planners - iv. reward positive points on Edulink - v. postcards, letters and phone calls to parents and carers - vi. praise in weekly assemblies - vii. celebration assemblies and school awards events - d.
-Where students choose bad behaviour we have a range of responses.
-These responses may include, - i. redirecting the student, talking privately with them and offering guidance - ii. verbal reprimand - iii. contacting the tutor or head of year - iv. contact with parents or carers; - v. loss of privileges and imposition of tasks - vi. time out of class or time out of circulation - vii. confiscation of an object that is a banned item or disrupting learning - viii. escalating detentions (from teacher to leadership group) - ix. subject referral from one lesson to another - x. removal from a lesson for more extreme poor behaviour

-- xi. referral and/or report to a tutor, teacher, subject leader, head of year or a member of the leadership team.

-- xii. referral to external agencies;

-- xiii. internal exclusion

-- xiv. fixed-term exclusion

-- xv. a 'managed move' to another school

-- xvi. permanent exclusion

-- e.
-The aim is always to de-escalate through employment of strategies referenced in the Borden behaviour escalation chart (Appendix 3).
+The aim is always to de-escalate through employment of strategies referenced in the Borden behaviour escalation chart (Appendix 3) and to build positive working relationships with students.
+This will include carefully planned, challenging and engaging lessons, showing that students work is valued, modelling and rewarding positive behaviour as well as following up on poor behaviour in an appropriate and timely manner. - e.

-- f.
 Where de-escalation is unsuccessful, the choice of which sanction to use, and when, will largely depend on the seriousness and repetition of the poor behaviour.

-- g.
 Sanctions demonstrate the disapproval of the school and help deter other students from behaving similarly.

+- f.
+Pupil Transition from Year 6 to Year 7, and Year 11 to Year 12, provides clear inductions to our behaviour systems, rules and routines.
+This is through induction days, assemblies and tutor time activities. - g.
+Where students make a poor behaviour choice we have a range of responses.
+These responses may include (from least to most invasive); - i. redirecting the student, talking privately with them and offering guidance - ii. verbal reprimand - iii. time outside of the classroom for reflection - iv. contacting the tutor or head of year - v. contact with parents or carers - vi. restorative conversations between students or with staff members - vii. loss of privileges and imposition of tasks - viii. escalating detentions (from teacher to leadership group) - ix. subject referral from one lesson to another - x. removal from a lesson for more extreme poor behaviour - xi. referral and/or report to a tutor, head of year, form group report or a member of the leadership team - xii. confiscation of an object that is a banned item or disrupting learning - xiii. referral to external agencies - xiv. internal exclusion - xv. fixed-term exclusion - xvi. a 'managed move' to another school - xvii. permanent exclusion